How to Dye Your Hair Naturally with Henna (Plus, an Update About Henna Safety and Effectiveness)

 I started using henna about nine months ago, about eight weeks after that last pricey hair appointment.
 I just decided to go for it because I'd had it with spending that much money several times a year.
 I had heard henna is great for your hair, and I always thought the color was lovely.
 So...I tried it!
 Here's how the past few months using henna in my hair has worked out for me, plus some information about henna, in case you want to try it yourself!

-Note: There are affiliate links scattered throughout this article.
-If you click through and make any kind of purchase, I'll receive a very small commission at no extra charge to you.
-Thank you so much for helping support Healing Harvest Homestead--Heidi
+FTC Disclosure: There are affiliate links scattered throughout this article.
+If you click through and make any kind of purchase, I may receive a small commission at no extra charge to you.

 What is Henna?